migratorydata/ansible-migratorydata/README.md

 cd ansible-migratorydata
 ```

-Update if necessary the configuration files from the `deploy/configs` directory.
+Update if necessary the configuration files from the `configs` directory.
 See the [Configuration](https://migratorydata.com/docs/server/configuration/) guide for more details.
-If you developed custom extensions, add them to the the `deploy/extensions` directory.
+If you developed custom extensions, add them to the the `extensions` directory.

 ## SSH keys